monkey-projects/monkeyci/README.md

 ### Why? ###

-Why build another CI tool is so many already exist?
+Why build another CI tool if so many already exist?
 Well, throughout my career I've used quite a few: Jenkins, Travis, GCP build, Bitbucket, Gitlab, Teamcity, Tekton...
 All have their strong points, and all have their weak points.
 But almost all have the same issue: their scripting is not powerful enough for my needs.
 And since my pipelines